-KCT introduced Outcome Based Education (OBE) in 2014 and Choice Based Credit System (CBCS) in 2015 and 2017, which emphasized on honing the skills and knowledge of the graduates.
-To further enhance and improvise the educational process, this regulation, R2018 includes pedagogy changes leading to learner centric academic ecosystem.
-The key features of the MCA Regulations-2018 are the competency based curricula for various programmes and ample amount of time for students to do project work or internship at industry or even go abroad to do internship/research work.
+KCT introduced Outcome Based Education (OBE) in 2014 and Choice Based Credit System (CBCS) in 2015 ,2017 and 2018, which emphasized on honing the skills and knowledge of the graduates.
+To further enhance and improvise the educational process, this regulation, R2020 includes pedagogy changes leading to learner centric academic ecosystem.
+The key features of the MCA Regulations-2020 are the competency based curricula and ample amount of time for students to do project work or internship at industry or even go abroad to do internship/research work.